-6.4.5 Exceptions to Subsection 6.4.4 may be considered at the discretion of the Subdivision Authority on a case by case basis subject to specific development constrains.
+- 6.4.5 Exceptions to Subsection 6.4.4 may be considered at the discretion of the Subdivision Authority on a case by case basis subject to specific development constrains. - 6.4.6 The subdivision of a vacant country residential lot shall not be allowed on lands with a Farmland Assessment Rating of greater than 60%, as determined by the County's assessor.